s3131212/Staff-Scheduling-For-Stochastic-Demands/README.md

-# Job-Scheduling-For-Stochastic-Demands
+# Staff Scheduling For Stochastic Demands
-A simple tutorial discussing how to build a scheduling model for stochastic demands.
+This is a simple tutorial for solving the staff scheduling problems using Integer Programming and Two-Stage Stochastic Programs with Recourse.
+Please read `tutorial.ipynb` or [the online version](https://s3131212.github.io/Staff-Scheduling-For-Stochastic-Demands/).